 Even with perfect lighting, the image was still low-res.

-Nowadays, technology has provided us with several solutions for this problem, so you can get a small camera for your PC that’s affordable and doesn’t rely on you having a portable studio to boot.
+Nowadays, you can get a small camera for your PC that’s affordable and doesn’t rely on you having a portable studio to boot.

 So, without further ado, let’s jump right into it!